 Simmons stepped down from his companies on Nov.
 30 after being accused of forcing a sexual encounter with writer Jenny Lumet in 1991.
 That same day, HBO released a statement saying Simmons would not appear in the series as planned and his name would be scrubbed from credits.
-The six-episode special is still slated to continue airing as planned this December.

 “House of Cards” — Kevin Spacey, Netflix